BAM-PFA/cinefiles-backup-log/README.md

 The python portion requires [imagemagick](https://www.imagemagick.org/script/index.php) be installed, but uses the standard python library.
 Tested with python 3.5.

+## Update 6/26/2017

+OK, so the base64 idea worked fine with a small test batch, but running against the entire backup directory generated a CSV that was over 1GB and the **-to-html** part tried to render the whole thing at once.
+Oops.

+Now the `mogrify` command outputs thumbnail .png files all set to the same aspect ratio into `images/thumbs/`.
+It still has to load everything at once but (at least locally) it loads fine for now.
+I also have the files renamed as a hash of the original filepath (to account for possible accidental duplicates? i.e.:  `140225Maya/12345.p1.300gray.tif` vs `161120Cassie/12345.p1.300gray.tif` ).
+In the next iteration I gotta add the hash to the CSV though so that there is a link between the filename and the thumbnail.
+Or just skip the hash part since it's probably not necessary.

 ## TO DO

 This is in progress!